-- work-based learning which means that the apprentice is in paid employment for the duration of their apprenticeship and receives on the job training and support leading to a relevant masters degree in leadership.
+- Work-based learning which means that the apprentice is in paid employment for the duration of their apprenticeship and receives on the job training and support leading to a relevant masters degree in leadership.

-- study collaboratively with peers from other industries, allowing you to gain a wider knowledge base and experience.
+- Study collaboratively with peers from other industries, allowing you to gain a wider knowledge base and experience.

-- develop leadership, management and innovative capabilities and build expertise in key business areas such as effective decision making, leading projects, business strategy and inspiring change.
+- Develop leadership, management and innovative capabilities and build expertise in key business areas such as effective decision making, leading projects, business strategy and inspiring change.

-- through the above apprentices will acquire the knowledge and skills and prepare for the End Point Assessment with the opportunity to gain Chartered Manager Status (CMgr).
+- Through the above apprentices will acquire the knowledge and skills and prepare for the End Point Assessment with the opportunity to gain Chartered Manager Status (CMgr).

 - CMI Membership throughout the duration of the programme, access to the CMI’s Management Direct as well as the Universities own research bank.

-- support from Associate Lecturers who are specialists in their industry, they will work with candidates to contextualise the theoretical study and build a portfolio of evidence to demonstrate occupational competency.
+- Support from Associate Lecturers who are specialists in their industry, they will work with candidates to contextualise the theoretical study and build a portfolio of evidence to demonstrate occupational competency.

 Areas of specialism

-Duration: 30 weeks plus EPA
+Duration: 24 months plus EPA

 Hours of study per week: 20% of your contracted working hours released from work to undertake study.
-As a guide, apprentices should also expect to study for an additional 12 hours per week.
+As a guide, apprentices should also expect to study for an additional 8 hours per week.
 Employers are expected to support their apprentice's study by providing a workplace mentor and supporting meetings and assessments.

-A degree at 2:1 or above (or equivalent, including professional qualifications) OR Significant management experience and a strong track record of achievements in business and/or relevant professional qualifications.
+Entry requirements: All applicants need to be employed by an organisation who will support the individual’s participation in the programme.
+Applicants require: A degree at 2:1 or above (or equivalent, including professional qualifications) OR significant management experience and a strong track record of achievements in business and/or relevant professional qualifications.